[ UrbanRail.Net ] [ Europe ] [ America ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 - b

-etween 15th St (next to City Hall) and 30th St the tunnel has 4 tracks, the outer tracks being used by the trolleys coming from the western part of town.
+etween 15th St (City Hall loop) and 30th St the tunnel has 4 tracks, the outer tracks being used by the trolleys coming from the western part of town.

 - 1588 mm gauge